 Quality Equipment, LLC was formed on October 1, 2018 with the merger of two dealership groups: Quality Equipment, LLC and East Coast Equipment, LLC.
 The new company is currently managed by CEO Bryan Dobson, CFO Stan Bowers, and COO Greg Morgan.

 At the time of the merger, Quality Equipment had 14 locations and East Coast Equipment brought 13 additional stores.
-In February 2021, they opened another location in Pittsboro, NC.
+In February 2021, Quality Equipment opened a new location in Pittsboro, North Carolina, creating 9 new jobs in the area.
+In November 2021, Quality Equipment announced its acquisition of Wilmington Lawn & Leisure in Wilmington, NC and in July 2022, they opened another location in Seaboard, NC.

 While our company has grown, we strive to maintain significant local decision making to provide the highest level of service for our customers.